Good and Fast Row-Sparse ah-Symmetric Reflexive Generalized Inverses: Inducing sparsity and row sparsity with ADMM

 \subsection{ADMM for 2,1-norm minimization}

 Next, we apply ADMM for solving \ref{prob:barmin21norm}.
 Initially, by introducing a variable $E \in \mathbb{R}^{n \times r}$, we rewrite \ref{prob:barmin21norm} as

-\begin{remark} In Theorem \ref{thm:reduced}, we use the orthogonality of $U_1$ to replace $\|V_1D^{-1}U_1^\top + V_2 ZU_1^\top\|_{2,1}$ with $\|V_1D^{-1} + V_2 Z\|_{2,1}$ in the objective function of \ref{prob:barmin21norm}.
-This leads to a very-helpful reduction in the dimension of the variable $E$ in the ADMM algorithm presented in this section, compared to what we presented in the previous section. \end{remark} The augmented Lagrangian function associated to \eqref{prob:admm_mat_21norm} is
+\begin{rema} In Theorem \ref{thm:reduced}, we use the orthogonality of $U_1$ to replace $\|V_1D^{-1}U_1^\top + V_2 ZU_1^\top\|_{2,1}$ with $\|V_1D^{-1} + V_2 Z\|_{2,1}$ in the objective function of \ref{prob:barmin21norm}.
+This leads to a very helpful reduction in the dimension of the variable $E$ in the ADMM algorithm presented in this section, compared to what we presented in the previous section. \end{rema}